serguitus/django-oscar-tropipay/README.md

 # django-oscar-tropipay
-An django-oscar package to integrate tropipay payment method
+A django-oscar package to integrate tropipay payment method